 How can you use Hinkelhatz peppers?

-The Hinkelhatz is popular among the Pennsylvania Dutch for pickling and bold hot pepper vinegars.
+The Hinkelhatz is popular among the Pennsylvania Dutch for pickling and bold hot pepper vinegar.
 In both cases the strong vinegar flavor and heat are the stars, making the Hinkelhatz a perfect pepper for the use cases.
 Its strong medium heat is a good pairing for big vinegar tang.
 The heat stands up.

 But that’s not to say you can’t use these chilies in other ways.
 They can work well in fresh salsas to provide a certain pop, and spicy soups and chilies where you need a pepper with bold heat are good use cases for the Hinkelhatz.

 Where can you buy Hinkelhatz peppers?

 As a chili with strong regional ties, the Hinkelhatz and products made from them, are hard to find outside of Pennsylvania Dutch country.
-Though you can buy Hinkelhatz pepper seeds online if you have interest in growing these chilies either for culinary or ornamental use.
+Though you can buy Hinkelhatz pepper seeds online if you have an interest in growing these chilies either for culinary or ornamental use.
 If you’re a fan of pickling peppers yourself, these really are an excellent option to grow in your garden.